 Whenever mentions, ads, and inscriptions are supplemented by one or more translations, the French presentation should be as legible, audible, or intelligible as the presentation of foreign languages.

 All labeling must be easily understandable, written in French with no abbreviations other than those prescribed by the regulations or international conventions.
-They must be listed in a conspicuous place and so as to be visible, clearly legible and indelible.
-They should in no way be hidden, obscured or interrupted by other written or pictorial content.
+They must be listed in a conspicuous place and to be visible, clearly legible, and indelible.
+They should in no way be hidden, obscured, or interrupted by other written or pictorial content.

 Act No. 94-665 of 4 August 1994 on the use of the French language.

 Decree No. 95-240 of 3 March 1995 taken for the implementation of Law No. 94-665 of 4 August 1994 on the use of French.
 Circular of 19 March 1996 concerning the application of Law No. 94-665 of 4 August 1994 on the use of French.

 In regard to textile labeling, the Court of Cassation, in a ruling dated November 14, 2000, agreed that the information labels displaying pictograms, where warnings were essential for the consumer, must be written in French.
 However, in an attempt to not obstruct the free movement of goods, specific products can be accompanied by statements in a foreign language not translated into French as long as the drawings, symbols, pictograms, or statements are of equivalent or complementary subject and are not likely to mislead the consumer.
 The specific products included are items that have inscriptions, are printed or woven, in a foreign language, contain words and phrases entered in the current language, or resulted from international conventions (i.e., off / on, made in …, copyright, etc.) which are used alongside other means of consumer information, such as symbols or icons.